[Fsfe-se] [FSFE PR][SV] FSFE Newsletter - August 2013

 person has been effectively coerced into accepting them?
 Other

-- News from Martin Gollowitzer's "Tracking for Freedom" project:
+- News from Martin Gollowitzer's"Tracking for Freedom" project: he is

 summit.
 Together with Armijn Hemel he started a process to make